learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 # The Probability Mass Function (PMF) - Lab

 The class size paradox describes the apparent contradictory findings where a total allocation of resources is fixed.
-Differences result in the perception of events based on whether we consider events from the point of view of the typical event or the typical person participating in an event.
-Such varying distributions can have important consequences for data analysis. pmfs can help resolve some of these situations as we shall see below
+The idea behind this paradox is that there is a difference in how events are actually distributed and how events are perceived to be distributed.
+These types of divergence can have important consequences for data analysis.
+PMFs can help resolve some of these situations as you'll learn below.

 ## Objectives